rapid7/insightconnect-plugins/ipstack/help.md

 # Description

-[IPStack](https://ipstack.com) is a free service for Geo IP lookups (previously FreeGeoIP).
+[IPStack](https://ipstack.com) offers one of the leading IP to geolocation APIs and global IP database services worldwide.
+This plugin uses the [ipstack API](https://ipstack.com/documentation) to get geolocation data for a provided IP address.

 # Key Features

-* Geolocation of IP address or a domain
+* Lookup a host in IPStack's global database to geolocate an IP address or domain

 # Requirements